CliftonMcCallum/gasCost/README.md

 # gasCost
-A primitive application to calculate gas cost
+A primitive application to calculate gas cost!